joetifa2003/weaver/paper/main.typ

 Functions are first class, they can be passed around and used as values.

-There are no special syntax for functions, you just assign a function value to a variable and call it.
+There is no special syntax for functions; you simply assign a function value to a variable and call it.

 #figure(
 ```weaver